RITIKSHARMAOFFICIAL/Security/README.md

 - **🔍 Machine Learning Model:** A model trained to detect phishing websites based on various indicators.
 - **🔄 MLOps Pipeline:** Automated deployment pipeline using GitHub Actions, MLflow, Airflow, and Terraform.
-- **⚙️ Scalable Deployment:** The system is deployed on AWS using Docker, Kubeflow, and MongoDB, ensuring scalability and efficient management.
+- **⚙️ Scalable Deployment:** The system is deployed on AWS using Docker, and MongoDB, ensuring scalability and efficient management.
 - **🌐 API Integration:** FastAPI is used to build and deploy APIs for interacting with the model.
 - **💾 Database Integration:** MongoDB is used for storing and managing website data during model training and deployment.